HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Method

 \textbf{Initialization alignment}.
 For a given virtual reference flow, the sampling of high-resolution generation starts from the noisy variant of $X ^\text{ref}_{0 \leftarrow \tau}$, which can be expressed as:

-in which $X^\text{high}_{\tau}$ is the sampling initialization of high-resolution generation, $X^\text{high}_1$ is gaussian noise, and $\tau$ is the noise addition ratio.
-Such initialization alignment allows skipping the early stage in high-resolution generation, thereby maintaining the consistency of high-resolution results and low-resolution images in low-frequent components, while also facilitating higher processing speeds.
+in which $X^\text{high}_{\tau}$ is the sampling initialization of high-resolution generation, $X^\text{high}_1$ is gaussian noise, and $\tau \in(0,1)$ is noise addition ratio.
+Such initialization alignment allows skipping the early stage in high-resolution generation, thereby maintaining the consistency of high-resolution results and low-resolution images in low-frequency components, while also facilitating higher inference speeds.

 \textbf{Direction alignment}.
-While initialization alignment enables low-frequent consistency at the beginning of high-resolution generation, such low-frequent information may be destroyed at subsequent denoising steps due to the limited stability of models in synthesizing high-resolution content (as shown in Fig.~\ref{fig:observation}), resulting in broken structures.
-Therefore, the direction alignment is designed to preserve structure while adding details.
-This is achieved by modifying the denoising direction based on reference flow, which can be expressed as:
+While initialization alignment ensures low-frequency consistency at the beginning of high-resolution generation, such structural information may be destroyed at subsequent denoising steps due to the limited stability of models in synthesizing high-resolution content (as shown in Fig.~\ref{fig:observation}), risking broken structures.
+Therefore, direction alignment is designed for structural preservation, which is achieved by modifying the denoising direction based on reference flow, i.e.,

 in which $\mathcal{F}$ and $\widetilde{\mathcal{F}}$ denote 2D Fast Fourier Transform and its inverse operation, respectively, $\mathcal{L}(\cdot)$ denotes a butterworth low-pass filter and $D$ is the normalized cutoff frequency, and $\alpha_t$ is the direction guidance weight.
-Essentially, Eq.~\ref{eq:direction-align} replaces the low-frequent component of ${X}^{\text{high}}_{0 \leftarrow t}$ with that in ${X}^{\text{ref}}_{0 \leftarrow t}$, thus rejecting the updating on low-frequent structures when synthesizing high-frequent details.
-Different from previous work~\cite{kim2024diffusehigh, du2024demofusion, shi2024resmaster} that rely on single guidance anchor $\phi (X^{\text{low}}_0)$, the proposed direction alignment manipulates ${X}^{\text{high}}_{0 \leftarrow t}$ by using time-dependent ${X}^{\text{ref}}_{0 \leftarrow t}$, such fusion between samples from the same $t$ helps avoids artifacts caused by distribution discrepancy (see Fig.~\ref{fig:guidance} (a)), facilitating superior visual quality.
+Essentially, Eq.~\ref{eq:direction-align} replaces the low-frequency component of ${X}^{\text{high}}_{0 \leftarrow t}$ with that in ${X}^{\text{ref}}_{0 \leftarrow t}$, thus rejecting the updating on low-frequency structures when synthesizing high-frequency details.
+Unlike previous work~\cite{kim2024diffusehigh, du2024demofusion, shi2024resmaster} that aligns with a single guidance anchor $\phi (X^{\text{low}}_0)$, Eq.~\ref{eq:direction-align} manipulates ${X}^{\text{high}}_{0 \leftarrow t}$ by using time-dependent ${X}^{\text{ref}}_{0 \leftarrow t}$, such fusion between samples from the same $t$ helps avoid artifacts caused by distribution discrepancy (see Fig.~\ref{fig:guidance} (a)), facilitating better quality.